Texas Genealogy & Local History Books & CDs

 Texas in the War, 1861-1865 icon

-Forgotten Battlefield of the First Texas Revolution: the Battle of Medina, August 18, 1813
+Forgotten Battlefield of the First Texas Revolution: the Battle of Medina, August 18, 1813 icon

 Panola County, Texas in the Civil War icon

-Plow-Horse Cavalry. the Caney Creek Boys of the Thirty-Fourth Texas Cavalry icon
+Plow-Horse Cavalry: The Caney Creek Boys of the Thirty-Fourth Texas Cavalry icon

 War of 1812 Veterans in Texas icon

-United Confederate Veterans of Limestone and Freestone Counties, Texas, Joe Johnston Camp, No. 94, Minute Book icon
+United Confederate Veterans of Limestone and Freestone Counties, Texas, Joe Johnston Camp, No. 94, Minute Book

-The Texas Spirit of '17 icon
+The Texas Spirit of '17

-(1st ed., 1919) Ellis County
+1919, Ellis County

 Camp Travis and Its Part in the World War icon